lzambell/lardon/README.md

 the simulation will be added to a run of data (preferably a noise only run!)

-:warning: Note that the MC file should be in a specific format - This part is still under development
+:warning: Note that the MC file should be in a specific format - only from Qscan at the moment

 ## lardon CRP/VIEW Convention